playframework/playframework/documentation/manual/releases/Migration24.md

 While, if you are not using evolutions, you can now safely remove `evolutionplugin=disabled` from your `application.conf`.

+If you are using Play Slick module (with or without evolutions), things have changed quite a bit, so make sure to read the [[Play Slick migration guide|PlaySlickMigrationGuide]].

 ### IDEs: Eclipse and IntelliJ IDEA

 Play no longer includes the sbteclipse or sbt-idea plugins, which enables users to upgrade IDE support independently of Play.